Courant Institute School of Mathematics, Computing, and Data Science: Academic research

-The Department of Mathematics at Courant occupies a leading position in analysis and applied mathematics, including partial differential equations, differential geometry, dynamical systems, probability and stochastic processes, scientific computation, mathematical finance, mathematical physics, and fluid dynamics.
-A special feature of the institute is its highly interdisciplinary character — with courses, seminars, and active research collaborations in areas such as financial mathematics, materials science, visual neural science, atmosphere/ocean science, cardiac fluid dynamics, plasma physics, and mathematical genomics.
-Another special feature is the central role of analysis, which provides a natural bridge between pure and applied mathematics.
+The Department of Mathematics at Courant is known as a leading position in analysis and applied mathematics, including partial differential equations, differential geometry, dynamical systems, probability and stochastic processes, scientific computation, mathematical finance, mathematical physics, and fluid dynamics.
+A special feature of the institute is its interdisciplinary character, with courses, seminars, and active research collaborations in areas such as financial mathematics, materials science, visual neural science, atmosphere/ocean science, cardiac fluid dynamics, plasma physics, and mathematical genomics.
+Another special feature is the central role of analysis, which provides a bridge between pure and applied mathematics.
 The Department of Computer Science has strengths in multimedia, programming languages and systems, distributed and parallel computing, and the analysis of algorithms.

 Since 1948, Courant Institute has maintained its own research journal, Communications on Pure and Applied Mathematics.
 While the journal represents the full spectrum of the institute's mathematical research activity, most articles are in the fields of applied mathematics, mathematical analysis, or mathematical physics.
 Its contents over the years amount to a modern history of the theory of partial differential equations.
 Most articles originate within the institute or are specially invited.
 The institute also publishes its own series of lecture notes.
 They are based on the research interests of the faculty and visitors of the institute, originated in advanced graduate courses and mini-courses offered at the institute.